What to Do in Cuba?

 Cuba is one of the world’s safest countries for travelers to visit, providing a unique space for local cultural immersion.
 Don’t be afraid of locals approaching you on the street trying to make an honest buck.
 Engage with them, make jokes or simply say no thanks.

 Local cigars can be a counterfeit rip-off.
-Always buy cigars in the official cigar shops.
+Always buy Cuban cigars in the official cigar shops.

 #14 Don’t worry about the Cuban health insurance requirement